menpo/menpo/docs/source/userguide/quick_start.rst

 ---------
 `Explore the Menpo Notebooks <http://www.menpo.org/notebooks.html>`_

-For a more thorough set of examples, we provide a set of IPython notebooks that demonstrate common use cases of Menpo.
+For a more thorough set of examples, we provide a set of Jupyter notebooks that demonstrate common use cases of Menpo.
 This concentrates on an overview of the functionality of the major classes and ideas behind Menpo.